Why is my microwave sparking and crackling

 These sparks are caused by a build-up of charged particles which produce a concentrated electric field at the edge of an object, for example along the tines of a fork.

-To resolve this issue, switch your microwave off and remove the plug before thoroughly examining the contents for any evidence of metals – whilst the sparks won’t harm you or start a fire, they could permanently damage your microwave, leaving you with a hefty bill.
+To resolve this issue, switch your appliance off and remove the plug before thoroughly examining the contents for any evidence of metals – whilst the sparks won’t harm you or start a fire, they could permanently damage your microwave, leaving you with a hefty bill.

 Damaged wave guide cover

-The wave guard cover is situated inside your microwave and helps to distribute the waves to make sure the food is cooked evenly.
+The wave guard cover is situated inside your oven and helps to distribute the waves to make sure the food is cooked evenly.
 They also prevent food particles or bugs from entering the magnetron.

 During the cooking process, small amounts of oil, grease, or food particles might escape from the food and stick to the wave guard cover where the heat from the magnetron will burn and ‘spark’, consequently damaging the wave guard cover.